Removing Acne Scars: Do Home Remedies Really Work?

 Are there any acne scar home remedies that you’ve seen actually work?

 Post-inflammatory hyperpigmentation from acne scars is a common and frustrating problem.
 Pigment deposits from cells called melanocytes cause it.
 This discoloration can sometimes take months or even years to fade in darker-skinned patients.

 Increasing the rate of turnover of the skin cells by exfoliation or peeling can speed the process along.
 This can be done using over-the-counter (OTC) cleansers with salicylic acid or glycolic acid and by using topical treatments, which slowly peel off the top layer.

 A topical over-the-counter retinoid can also help with this same process.

 How do these home remedies compare to in-office acne scar treatments?

 I do not know of any home remedies that will give sustained results for atrophic scars.
-There are some products available for at-home use such as microneedle rollers that claim to improve the appearance of atrophic scars, but there is no reliable data.

 What would you recommend to an acne scar patient who wants to see quick results for their acne scars?